Ask a Florentine: The Steak Rules, the Gelato Test & Why Florentines Eat Tripe Sandwiches

 What about leather shopping?

-For genuine leather, go to Scuola del Cuoio inside Santa Croce church — it's a working leather school where you can watch artisans and buy directly.
-Or visit the small workshops in Oltrarno — there are still families making bags, belts, and journals by hand using traditional techniques.
+For genuine leather, head to Scuola del Cuoio inside Santa Croce church — a working leather school where you can watch artisans and buy directly.
+Or seek out the small workshops in Oltrarno, where families still make bags, belts, and journals by hand using traditional techniques.
+Some of these artisans have worked leather for twenty-five years and can tell real from fake from across the street.

-What's your favorite place in Florence?
+What's the best place in Florence?

 Final advice?